 • Single Beds.
 Two rooms with three single beds on the second floor.

 • Bunk bed rooms on the first floor.
 There are two bunk rooms one with three and the other with four bunk beds.
 You will have both the upper and lower bed to yourself.
-This room is on the first floor
+Bunk rooms are on the first floor

 The second floor is accessible by stairs, there is no lift in the building.
 This floor has a bathroom between the two bedrooms - with a toilet and shower.
 There are two more showers and toilets on the first floor and one additional shower on the ground floor.